MorganCThomas/MolScore/generative_models/reinvent/README.md

 ## Installation

-After installing `molscore`, extra requirements can be satisfied by running
+After installing `molscore`, extra requirements can be satisfied by running:

 `sh requirements.sh`